HLevering/python-smart-injector/docs/usage.rst

         return A(foo)

-    class MyContainer(StaticContainer):
-        def configure(self, config: Config):
+    def configure(config: Config):
         # use config's instance method to specify that a particular instance shall be used
         config.callable(create_a, foo="bar")
         # every time an object of type A is needed, the instance my_a will be returned

-    container = create_container(MyContainer)
+    container = create_container(configure)
     a = container.get(A)
     print(a.a)